Sunway Baby Lab

 To reimburse you for your time and effort, you will receive the following:

-1. A RM30 travel allowance on each visit.
+1. A travel allowance on each visit.

-2. A small baby gift.
+2. A small appreciation gift.

-3. A baby degree on each visit
+3. A child degree on each visit

-Our Researchers:
+Our Team

 Image

 Dr. Woo Pei Jun is a Senior Lecturer at Sunway University, Department of Psychology.
 She had studied and worked in Malaysia and the United States.
 She obtained her Bachelors and Master degree in Psychology from Ohio State University and Boston University, USA.
 She completed her PhD in Psychology with University of Grenoble, Alps, in France.
 She has years of experience working with children and families in various organisations (South Bay Mental Health (USA), UMMC, Hospital Permai, Sunway Medical Centre) and in private practise in Malaysia.
 Currently she teaches the psychology undergraduate program at Sunway University and does research in the area of face recognition and language development.
-She is also author of 4 books on mental health.
+She is also the author of 4 books on mental health.
 She has two active boys who are always keen to help in any of the department studies!